ClassicUO/classicuo-web/packages/web/docs/shard-owners/1_faq.md

 There's many reasons why, but to outline a few:

 1. **Discovery.**
-We're aspiring to be the OSRS of UO essentially.
+We're aspiring to be the [OSRS](https://en.wikipedia.org/wiki/Old_School_RuneScape) of UO essentially.
 There should be a single destination people can remember to go to play UO and discover new shards/experiences.
 It's our opinion, a lot of great shards go overlooked as players have a hard time finding them, and the servers have a hard time attracting users.
 Having a centralised server listing that is also the entrypoint to playing the servers makes that experience 100x better and will bring new players to the game.

 2. **Fragmentation/Support.**
-It's taken us over a year to get a properly stable version of CUO Web.
+It's taken us over a long time to port CUO to the WebAssembly, and to build the supporting web infrastructure to power it.
 We don't want to have to support 100s of fragmented installations with their own bugs and give support on how to bootstrap/maintain the infrastructure needed.
-We're not a PaaS app, we're three dudes working on this in our free time with full-time jobs and families.
+We're not out to make a "Platform as a Service" and all the maintenance that comes with, we're three dudes working on this in our free time with full-time jobs and families.

 3. **Cheating.**
-As others have shown, in order to combat cheating you need to have a modified closed-source client, and then compile it AOT.
+As others have shown, in order to combat cheating you need to have a modified closed-source client, and then compile it [ahead-of-time](https://blog.ndepend.com/net-native-aot-explained/).
 Usually with changes to the network protocol to prevent standard CUO from connecting.
 This is essentially the same reason it's a bad idea to release the web client source.
 People will take it and make modified clients all over again.

 With all that said, we might be open to allowing larger shards to host their own game proxy.
-However, we'd need to decouple some parts of th authentication system to do that.

 ### I have custom MUL/UOP files for my shard, can I use them with the web client?
 Yes, you can bring your own modified files, see the [Patching guide](https://classicuo.org/docs/shard-owners/patching/) for more info.